Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/README.md

 ## About this sample

-This sample shows how to build an ASP.NET Core MVC web application that usesOpenID Connect to sign in users from multiple Azure AD tenants.
+This sample shows how to build an ASP.NET Core MVC web application that uses OpenID Connect to sign in users from multiple Azure AD tenants.
 Additionally it also introduces developers to the concept of a [multi-tenant](https://docs.microsoft.com/azure/active-directory/develop/single-and-multi-tenant-apps) Azure Active Directory application.

 ### Overview